smanzing/UdacityNavigation/Report.md

 ## 1 Introduction

 The goal of the project **Navigation** is to train an agent to collect yellow bananas while avoiding blue bananas in a large, square world.
-Below, we first give a description of the environment, followed by a short introduction to reinforcement learning.
+Below, we give a description of the problem statement.

 ### Problem Statement

-We train the agent using reinforcement learning.
+We train an agent using reinforcement learning.
 Reinforcement learning is modeled as a Markov Decision Process, in which we have a

 - set of states $\mathcal{S}$,